JonnyAsh/ISS-Logbook/README.md

 ## 4.1 Password Validation for signup

-Password validation should have many parameters which included complexity, length, history, expiration date, and hashing to ensure account security (Simplilearn.com, 2021).
-A user creating a password must adhere to these parameters or the account cannot be created as the password must contain at least one whitespace.
+These password validations include length, upper and lower case, characters, numbers, and double password fields.
+Non-compliance results in failure.
 Furthermore, the password length must be between 8 and 64 characters, and passwords with white spaces tend to be more secure (InfosecMatter, 2021).
 Below are examples taken from the Logbook app.

 1.`if user:
             flash('Email already exists.', category='error')`